 Next, attach the fin.
 Point the fin towards the rear.
 You will notice a little tab on the fin box, slide that open.
 Then drop in the fin, pushing back slightly.
 If aligned correctly, the little tab can be pushed back into position, locking the fin.
 Pull up to make sure it is truly in the locked position.

-If you don’t plan on using the deck or spray skirt, you’re done – less than 10 minutes!
+If you don’t plan on using the deck, you’re done – less than 10 minutes!

 To install the deck, slip the unnamed fiberglass rod into the two pockets on the underside of the deck.